kode80/Py80/README.md

 # Py80
 A Python playground for OSX.

-Still early in dev.
-Currently features basic logging/graphics/IO via the py80 context, rough syntax highlighting/code completion and inline display of exceptions.
+Still early in dev but very much usable.

+## Features
+* Syntax highlighting/code completion
+* Inline display of runtime exceptions
+* Logging to in-app console
+* Drawing to in-app canvas (can also be saved as image)
+* OSX clipboard read/write access

 ![Screen](https://pbs.twimg.com/media/CFoxlqYVAAAUbVd.png:large)